Nathalie Palanque, a dark-haired person wearing a black jackets, smiles for a headshot outdoors.

 In this episode, we speak with Nobel Laureate Saul Perlmutter (the co-discoverer of dark energy) and rising astrophysics instrumentation scientist Claire Poppett about what we know so far, and how new technology could finally shed (metaphorical) light on this fundamental mystery.

-A researcher adjusts a detector deep underground at the Sanford Underground Research Facility A field site on a snowy field.
-The sky is illuminated with stars and aurora borealis.
-NGC 520, one of the largest and brightest galaxies in the Siena Galaxy Atlas.
-Daya Bay Nuclear Power Plant construction.
+The Carousel Lens, an alignment consisting of 1 foreground galaxy cluster (the ‘lens’) and 7 background galaxies spanning immense cosmic distances through the gravitationally distorted space-time around the lens, as seen through the Hubble Space Telescope.
+The SOAR Telescope on Cerro Pachon in Chile.
+A researcher adjusts a detector deep underground at the Sanford Underground Research Facility Daya Bay Nuclear Power Plant construction.
 A large glowing laser table.
 CPU desktop with the contacts facing up lying on the motherboard of the PC. the chip is highlighted with blue light.
 Technology background